Emergent soft-gap Anderson models at quantum criticality in a lattice Hamiltonian within dynamical mean field theory: Results and Discussion

-{\em Identification of quantum critical points-} In order to identify the QCPs, we utilise the temperature dependent, Matsubara quasiparticle fraction, $Z_0=\left[1-\mathrm{Im} \Sigma(i\omega_0)/\omega_0\right]^{-1}$, where $\omega_0=\pi T$ is the lowest Matsubara frequency, for locating the QCP~\cite{vidhyadhiraja2009quantum}.
-In the zero temperature limit, $\lim_{T\to 0} Z_0= Z$, is simply the zero temperature quasiparticle renormalization factor, defined for a regular, well behaved Fermi-liquid self energy.
-We fix the values of $U$ and $V$ to $1.75$ and $0.44$ (in units of $D$), respectively, and for various values of $t_\perp$, the computed $Z_0(T)$ are shown in Fig.~\ref{fig:qpwvsT}.
-The low $T$ Matsubara quasiparticle fraction, $Z_0(T)$ clearly changes its character as $t_\perp$ increases through $t_{\perp}/D=1.03$, in a way that parallels the finding in a two-dimensional Hubbard model close to optimal doping (\cite{vidhyadhiraja2009quantum}).
-The data for $t_\perp<t_{\perp c}$ has a convex curvature as $T\to 0$ and has a finite positive intercept at $t_{\perp c}$ while $Z_0(T)$ for $t_\perp>t_{\perp c}$ bends downwards displaying a concave curvature vanishing at a finite temperature.
-We identify the QCP as the value of $t_\perp$ at which such a vivid change in the dependence of $Z_0$ on $T$ occurs; specifically at the QCP, $t_\perp=t_{\perp c}=1.03$ and $Z_0(T)\sim T^{1.24}$ has a power law form.
-The behaviour indicates a crossover from a Fermi liquid phase for $t_\perp<t_{\perp c}$ to a Mott insulator phase for $t_\perp>t_{\perp c}$.
+We utilise the temperature dependent, Matsubara quasiparticle fraction, $Z_0(T)=\left[1-\mathrm{Im} \Sigma(i\omega_0)/\omega_0\right]^{-1}$, with $\omega_0=\pi T$ being the lowest Matsubara frequency, for locating the QCP~\cite{vidhyadhiraja2009quantum,chen2012lifshitz}.
+In the zero temperature limit, $\lim_{T\to 0} Z_0(T)= Z$, is simply the zero temperature quasiparticle renormalization factor, defined for a conventional, real frequency, Fermi-liquid self energy, as $\Sigma_{FL} = \Sigma(0) + \omega(1-1/Z) + {\mathcal{O}}(\omega^2)$.
+Naturally, at finite temperatures, and over the Mott insulator regime, the $Z_0(T)$ does not have a direct physical interpretation.
+Nevertheless, it has proven to be a quick diagnostic for identifying a QCP~\cite{vidhyadhiraja2009quantum,pourovskii2013electronic,chen2012lifshitz,keen2020quantum}.
+Considering $U$ and $V$ to be $1.75$ and $0.44$ (in units of $D$), respectively, and for various values of $t_\perp$, the computed $Z_0(T)$ are shown in Fig.~\ref{fig:qpwvsT}.
+We have performed calculations for many more $t_\perp$ values, but have not displayed the results to avoid cluttering.
+The low $T$ Matsubara quasiparticle fraction, $Z_0(T)$ clearly changes its character as $t_\perp$ increases through $t_{\perp}/D=1.033$, in a way that parallels the finding in a two-dimensional Hubbard model close to optimal doping\cite{vidhyadhiraja2009quantum} that had employed dynamical cluster approximation framework\cite{maier2005quantum}.
+The data for $t_\perp<t_{\perp c}$ has a convex curvature as $T\to 0$ and has a finite positive intercept at $t_{\perp c}$ while $Z_0(T)$ for $t_\perp>t_{\perp c}$ bends downwards displaying a concave curvature approaching a value close to zero at a finite temperature.
+We identify the QCP as the value of $t_\perp$ at which such a vivid change in the dependence of $Z_0$ on $T$ occurs; specifically at the parameter, $t_{\perp c}/D=1.033\pm 0.001$ the $Z_0(T)\sim T^{1.36\pm0.005 }$ has a power law form.
+The behaviour indicates a crossover from a Fermi liquid phase for $t_\perp < t_{\perp c}$ to a Mott insulator phase for $t_\perp>t_{\perp c}$~\cite{sen2016quantum}.
+A parallel analysis for $U=1.2D$ yields $t_{\perp,c}/D=1.077\pm 0.001 $ and $Z_0(T)\sim T^{1.38\pm 0.004}$~\cite{errorbar}.

-We have confirmed that the parameter set, $U_c=1.75D$ and $t_{\perp c}=1.03D$ represents a QCP, by showing that the quasiparticle weight and the Mott gap for $t_\perp$ lower and greater than the critical value respectively, vanish simultaneously at the critical point~\cite{SM}.